 AZs are visible and configurable.
 Two zonal services placed in the same logical zone are also placed in the same physical zone.
 This allows services of different types to take advantage of the highly available qualities that a zone provides.

 Availability Sets were the first Azure primitive to support high availability within a region.

-Warning: Availability Sets are implemented at the hardware rack level, which can cause issues when deploying Pivotal Platform on Azure.
+Warning: Availability Sets are implemented at the hardware rack level, which can cause issues when deploying Ops Manager on Azure.
 For more information, see Placement Group Pinning Issues below.